 So saying, in a green square pot I have grown a very tall tomato plant with fat green tomatoes (above) emerging every day.
-The old mandarin tree has three pale orange-coloured mandarins and my rosella plants are flowering (above) while the spring onions and ginger roots carry on regardless.
-There are non-native plants like a small pomegranate, poinsettia bright red and blooming (above) and our huge native gum tree towers over all of us; yet to blossom for the parrots and fruit bats.
+The old mandarin tree has a yearly crop of pale orange-coloured mandarins, and my rosella plants are flowering (above) while the spring onions and ginger roots carry on regardless.
+There are non-native plants like a small pomegranate, poinsettia bright red and blooming (above) and our huge native gum tree towers over all of us; blossom for the parrots and fruit bats.
 Special mention goes to our agave family.
 These Mexican beauties (above) love our subtropical climate and we’ve given away more young plants than I can remember.

 Of course, there’s the herbs, for better or worse, always trying so hard … The trailing hoya (above) was a joy with its pink waxy flowers but recently it decided it had had enough and shrivelled up.
 The ancient mulberry tree went the same way, dying in the drought a few years back, followed by the peach and avocado trees.
 The coffee bean tree (above) survives anything.
 We live on a sloping hill with poor soil which is interesting because many years ago cows grazed on the lush hillsides around us.
 My father once said “All your good top soil has been washed downhill”.
 Not so long ago the rich alluvial earth along the creek at the bottom of our street was plundered and no doubt sold for landscaping.